cyberbotics/webots/docs/guide/starting-webots.md

 `--stdout` redirects the *stdout* stream of the controllers, while `--stderr` redirects the *stderr* stream.
 Note that the *stderr* stream may also contain Webots error or warning messages.

 The `--port` option changes the default TCP port used by Webots for serving robot windows, web streaming and extern controllers.
 By default, Webots sets up its TCP server on port 1234.
+When starting multiple Webots instances, the ports are configured with consecutive values of 1234.

 The `--stream` option enables the Webots streaming server in either `x3d` (default) or `mjpeg` mode.
 You can get more information about web streaming in [this section](web-streaming.md).